The Cheeky Monkey Media Blog

 - Remove non-canonical URLs from the sitemap

-- Sitemap too large.
+- The sitemap is too large.
 For large sites, you’ll want multiple sitemaps (can organize by category)

 Pathauto automatically generates URL/path aliases for different types of content.
 It doesn’t require users to manually specify the path alias e.g. /category/title-of-article instead of /node/5.